directdemocracy-vote/www/white_paper.md

 vote: [vote]
 ```

-### Publishers
+### Notaries

-Publishers are web services receiving publications from participants, including other publishers, and making them public.
+Notaries are web services receiving publications from participants, including other notaries, and making them public.
-Publishers should communicate with other publishers to gather more publications and possibly delete obsolete publications.
+Notaries should communicate with other notaries to gather more publications and possibly delete obsolete publications.
-A good publisher is a publisher which publishes almost all the available publications of *directdemocracy.vote*.
+A good notary is a notary which publishes almost all the available publications of *directdemocracy.vote*.
 Publications can be searched by various criterions: type, key, area, name, date, etc.

 ## Petitioning